RenderKit/oidn/doc/compilation.md

 - `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

+- `OIDN_APPS`: Enable building example and test applications (ON by default).

-- `OIDN_EXAMPLES_OPENIMAGEIO`: Enables [OpenImageIO](http://openimageio.org/)
+- `OIDN_APPS_OPENIMAGEIO`: Enable [OpenImageIO](http://openimageio.org/)
-  support in the examples to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).
+  support in the example and test applications to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).

 - `TBB_ROOT`: The path to the TBB installation (autodetected by default).